 Note: If a first-year or transfer student places into the 300 level upon admittance to Gettysburg College, the requirement for ITAL 201 and ITAL 202 above will be waved, and the student will need only ten (10) courses, outlined above, to obtain the Italian Studies Major.

-Majors must take at least one 300 level course in Italian each semester beginning no later than their Junior year if they have not qualified to do so already.
+Majors must take at least one 300 or 400 level course in Italian each semester beginning no later than their Junior year if they have not qualified to do so already.
 If a student completes an intensive combined 201 and 202 course abroad in the first semester of the sophomore year, he or she may take a 300 level course in the second semester of the sophomore year.

 Majors must study at least one (1) semester in Italy prior to the Senior year.
 The Program will allow a maximum of three (3) courses from this study abroad experience to count toward the Italian Studies Major.

 Three (3) courses at the 300 or 400 level taught in Italian and three (3) courses at the 200-400 level taught in English with an Italian theme must be taken at Gettysburg College.
 The Chair will specifically approve courses at this level taught by other faculty members outside of the department.
 All courses taken through CIEE in Ferrara, Syracuse University in Florence and Arcadia University in Perugia at these levels automatically qualify.

 Majors in their Senior year will do extra work in 300 or 400 level courses regardless of whether or not a particular course is a capstone.
 The capstone course may be offered either in the fall or spring semester in a 300 or 400 level course taught in Italian.

 The Italian Studies Minor consists of ITAL 202, plus five courses.
 Three of these five courses are core courses in Italian at the 300 or 400 level.
 Two of these three courses are courses at the 200 level in English.
 For students who test into the 300 level, four courses at the 300/400 level are needed along with two courses at the 200 level in English.